For years I have been creating screenshots for various reasons;

 Alt + PrtScn button

 Pressing the Alt + PrtScn button together means you will only get a screenshot of the active window.
-I generally use this method more often so that I’m only getting the screenshot I need and it leaves out the additional content such as the taskbar, clock, start menu etc.
+I generally use this method more often so that I’m only getting an image of the application window I need and it leaves out the additional content such as the taskbar, clock, start menu etc.

 This method also allows you to resize the window you wish to take a screenshot of, which is quite handy.
-In my example below I have used Alt + Prtscn to take a screenshot of only the Font dialog box in Excel.
+In my example below I have used Alt + Prtscn to take a screenshot of only the Format Cells dialog box in Excel.

 To create a screenshot using Windows, follow these steps:

-- Make sure the web browser is the current window active and is maximised to fill the entire screen
+- Make sure the web browser is the current window active (click the mouse anywhere within the window) and is maximised to fill the entire screen

 - To create a screenshot, press the PrtScn button on your keyboard.
 Because we are using the PrtScn button individually it will take a full screenshot of the entire computer screen including the taskbar and start button